Skip to main content

 Kubectl get nodes

-If there is an issue related with the performance of the EKS Cluster you can check out the troubleshooting section from EKS Anywhere home page.
+If you run into any problems, you can check out the troubleshooting section from the EKS Anywhere home page.

-If you have deployed from the Network Edge appliance and the connections to Metal and AWS as mentioned in point 1 of the "How the deployment looks like" section we would only need to add the static route to the ESXi hosts to be able to route the traffic from the workloads on Metal to AWS.
+You deployed the Network Edge appliance and the connections to Metal and AWS in the "Managing the environment" section at the beginning of this tutorial.
+Now you'll add the static route to the ESXi hosts to be able to route the traffic from the workloads on Metal to AWS.
+Use this command to do so:

 route add -net [aws_private_network_cidr] netmask [aws_private_network_mask] gw [vmware_private_network_gateway]